Christy Holstege is a civil rights attorney, businesswoman, mom, local City Councilmember, and former Mayor.

-As an attorney, Christy has represented hundreds of local residents, often helping people facing the most serious issues of their lives: tenants facing eviction, victims of discrimination losing their livelihoods, disabled clients thrust into poverty, domestic violence and sexual assault survivors, low-income workers, local non-profits and businesses, homeless clients, LGBTQ clients, seniors, veterans, Spanish-speakers, and minority groups seeking legal advice and assistance.
+Christy also works as a third-generation civil litigation attorney at a local law firm.
+During her tenure as an attorney, Christy has represented hundreds of AD 47 residents, often serving people facing the most serious issues of their lives.
+This includes tenants facing eviction, victims of discrimination losing their livelihoods, disabled clients thrust into poverty, domestic violence and sexual assault survivors, low-income workers, and local nonprofits and businesses.

-Christy has a wealth of experience as a local businesswoman, community organizer, and community leader, including serving on the board of directors for Planned Parenthood of the Pacific Southwest and Eastern Coachella Valley (ECV) for Change.
+Christy has a wealth of experience as a community organizer and community leader, including serving on the board of directors for Planned Parenthood of the Pacific Southwest and Eastern Coachella Valley (ECV) for Change.
 She also served on the Palm Springs Human Rights Commission and the City of Palm Springs Homelessness Task Force.
-Previously, Christy organized the No on Proposition 8 and No on Proposition 4 campaigns in 2008 at Planned Parenthood, and served on the board of directors for Democratic Women of the Desert, the Human Rights Campaign, Coachella Valley Housing Coalition, Well in the Desert, a resident-owned mobile home park, and Women Leaders Forum.

 Christy earned a Juris Doctorate from Stanford Law School and a Bachelor’s degree in Cultural